 Travel safety producer for World Nomads.

 In regard to talking, it really depends on the monk, and what kind of precepts (vows) they have taken.
 At worst, you will get one who has taken a vow of silence...and you won't get an answer back!
 Do not be afraid to approach a monk to talk to them - you wont be violating any of their precepts - only a monk is able to violate their vows with their own actions.
 In regard to touching, it is true that some of them are forbidden to touch women - so do not be too alarmed if a monk is a little wary of you physically - they just want to remain true to their vows.
-But don't be too afraid to approach them to talk. almost 7 years ago
+But don't be too afraid to approach them to talk. about 7 years ago

 Vietnam is a killer destination.
 It's very popular, but it's popular for a reason.
 Astonishing landscape, fascinating background and history and some of the nicest people in the world.
 You can be in the thick of the sweltering heat and bustle of Ho Chi Minh City and be in the cool, relaxing majesty of Halong Bay in the matter of two days.
 Internal flights are ridiculously cheap, as well as the unbelievably good food and very well priced accomodation.
 It has everything. over 1 year ago